pascalranaora/wellbeing-identity/README.md

-# 🌍 The Ranaora Equation
+# 🌍 The Ranaora wellbeing identify an alternative expression to the Kaya identity

 > **CO₂ = Population × (Wellbeing / Capita) × (kWh / Wellbeing) × (CO₂ / kWh)**
 > *A wellbeing-centered decomposition of global carbon emissions*